LockyChao/LockyChao.github.io/_pages/about.md

 I am an undergradate student at Shanghai Jiao Tong University, expected to graduate in July, 2019.
 My major is Mechanical Engineering and minor is Computer Science.
 My research advisors are [Prof. Liang Gong](http://me.sjtu.edu.cn/teacher_directory1/2339.html), [Prof. Hao Ma](http://combustion.sjtu.edu.cn/people/?mid=493) and [Prof. Fei Qi](http://combustion.sjtu.edu.cn/people/?mid=1&version=en).

-The world is filled of
+The man I worship most is Leonardo Da Vinci.
+He was not only curious about everything, but also made a great research accomplishment with his unparalleled creativity.
+Even today, many scholars are still influenced by his ideas.
+However, life is always brutal.
+Even though the world is filled with so many unknowns, most poeple's life ends up only becoming another ordinary moment in the history of science, but I still wish I could always stay true to my determination, and hopefully, create something amazing and become another Da Vinci! :)

+Click here to see my up-to-date [CV](https://github.com/Wenbin-Xu/Wenbin-Xu.github.io/blob/master/files/wenbinxu_cv.pdf).
+If you are interested in working with me or knowing more about me, please feel free to [contact me](wbxu1997@gmail.com)

 # Research Interests

-* Urban computing&smart city
-* Spatial-temporal data mining
-* Intelligent transportation systems
+My research interests include but not limited to:
+* Clean Carbon-based Energy Conversions
+* Synthesis and Characterization of Functional Materials
-* Human mobility and travel behavior
+* Process Modeling, Simulation and Control

 # News

-* September 9, 2018.
-I will make oral presentation in *The Sixth International Conference on Transportation and Logistics (6th T-LOG)*.
+* July.20, 2018.
+An oral presentation was given in [**The Third IEEE International Conference on Advanced Robotics and Mechatronics (3rd ICARM)**](http://www.ieee-arm.org/).

-* August 6, 2018.
-A paper was accepted in *The 6th International Conference on Transportation and Space-time Economics (TSTE 2018)*.

-* July 15, 2018.
-A paper was submitted to *Journal of Transport Geography*.
+* June.10, 2018.
+A paper was submitted to [**Industrial Robot: An International Journal**](https://www.emeraldinsight.com/loi/ir).

-* July 9, 2018.
-I start my research in National University of Singapore under the guidance of Prof. Lee Der-Horng.

-* May 16, 2018.
-A paper was accepted in *The Sixth International Conference on Transportation and Logistics (6th T-LOG)*.
+* May.15, 2018.
+A paper was accepted in [**The Third IEEE International Conference on Advanced Robotics and Mechatronics (3rd ICARM)**](http://www.ieee-arm.org/).